|Welcome to Kern County Animal Services |

 When an officer locates stray animals, every attempt is made to return the animals to the owner.
 When animals do not have any identification, or the owner can't be reached, the animals are impounded and taken to the shelter.

-KCAC has two animal shelters.
-The larger shelter is located at 201 South Mt.
-Vernon Avenue in Bakersfield and the other one is located at 923 Poole Street, at the Mojave Airport, in Mojave.
-Both shelters have facilities for dogs and cats.
-The shelters can accommodate other animals.
-Occasionally, larger domestic animals enter the shelter such as horses, goats, sheep and pigs as well as more exotic pets such as birds, lizards, and rabbits.
+KCAS manages two animal shelters.
+The largest shelter is located at 3951 Fruitvale Avenue in Bakersfield.
+The other shelter is located at 923 Poole Street, at the Mojave Airport, in Mojave.
+Both shelters are able to house and care for dogs and cats.
+In addition, both shelters can accommodate other animals; occasionally, larger domestic animals enter the shelter such as horses, goats, sheep and pigs as well as more exotic pets such as birds, lizards, and rabbits.

-KCAC promotes the spaying and neutering of dogs and cats in order to prevent overpopulation of unwanted animals.
-Spaying and neutering is promoted by KCAC through education that encourages residents in the unincorporated areas of Kern County to spay or neuter their cats or dogs.
+KCAS promotes the spaying and neutering of dogs and cats in order to prevent overpopulation of unwanted animals.
+Spaying and neutering is promoted by KCAS through education that encourages residents in the unincorporated areas of Kern County to spay or neuter their cats or dogs.

 REMEMBER: BE A RESPONSIBLE PET OWNER!